-- Weapon Lost, a noir story wherein Daredevil, Misty Knight, Cypher, and Frank McGee attempt to follow leads that'll help them find Logan.
+- Weapon Lost, a Film Noir story wherein Daredevil, Misty Knight, Cypher, and Frank McGee attempt to follow leads that'll help them find Logan.
 Written by Charles Soule and drawn by Matteo Buffagni.

 - Adamantium Agenda, an espionage thriller wherein Iron Man reunites an old New Avengers squad (Luke Cage, Jessica Jones, and Spider-Man) as they uncover a scientific conspiracy regarding Logan's DNA.
 Written by Tom Taylor and drawn by R.B.
 Silva.

 - Mystery in Madripoor, a Casablanca-esque romance in which Kitty Pryde leads a team of X-Men past and present (Jubilee, Psylocke, Storm, Rogue, Domino) to the outlaw island state of Madripoor, where there have been reported sightings of Wolverine.
 Written by Jim Zub and drawn by Thony Silas.